Skip to content

 • can be bundled with ArcGIS Pro (Start > Programs > ArcGIS > Python Command Prompt)

-It really does not matter how Conda is available, provided it is available.
-There are two versions of Conda you may have, either Miniconda or Anaconda.
-Either provides Conda, what Cookiecutter-Spatial-Data-Science uses for Python environment management.
+It does not matter how Conda is available, only that it is.
+Either Miniconda or Anaconda will do, since both provide Conda, which Cookiecutter-Spatial-Data-Science uses for Python environment management.

 Cookiecutter